&Beyond Lake Manyara Tree Lodge

 Tanzania is a large country, with a varied climate.
 Generally, the long rains run from March to May - the temperature is warm and the humidity is high.
 June to October is the long dry season, and the short rains are in November and December, much lighter than the long rains.
 January and February are again dry (the short dry season) so this is another good time to visit.

-Call us on to start planning your vacation to &Beyond Lake Manyara Tree Lodge or take a look at our itineraries to Serengeti and northern Tanzania
+Call us on to start planning your holiday to &Beyond Lake Manyara Tree Lodge or take a look at our itineraries to Serengeti and northern Tanzania

 Lake Manyara Tree Lodge is tree house luxury in the heart of Lake Manyara and the only lodge in this small yet diverse national park.
 The ten tree houses are crafted from local materials and set in the boughs of ancient mahogany trees.